contentful/slash-developers/docs/net/tutorials/managment-api.md

 This tutorial assumes you understand the basic Contentful data model as described in the [developer center](/developers/docs/concepts/data-model/) and that you have already read and understand the [getting started tutorial for the .Net SDK](/developers/docs/net/tutorials/using-net-cda-sdk/).

 Contentful.net is built on .net core and targets .Net Standard 1.4.
-The SDK is cross platform and runs on Linux, macOS and Windows.
+The SDK is cross-platform and runs on Linux, macOS and Windows.

 ## Your first request

-To communicate with the CMA we use a similar approach as when we call the CDA, but instead of a `ContentfulClient` we use a `ContentfulManagementClient` that, like the CDA client, requires three parameters.
+To communicate with the CMA we use a similar approach as when we call the CDA, but instead of a `ContentfulClient` youuse a `ContentfulManagementClient` that, like the CDA client, requires three parameters.

 1. An `HttpClient` that makes the HTTP requests to the CMA.
 2. An access token.
-This has to be a valid management token created using OAuth.
+The token has to be a valid management token created using OAuth.
 To learn more about creating a management token please refer to the [documentation](/developers/docs/references/authentication/#the-management-api).
 3. A space id.
-This is the unique identifier of your space that you can find in the Contentful web app.
+The id is the unique identifier of your space that you can find in the Contentful web app.
 This will be the default space for all operations in the SDK, but you can also specify a different space for every operation.

 ```csharp
 var httpClient = new HttpClient();
 var client = new ContentfulManagementClient(httpClient, "<content_management_api_key>", "<space_id>")
 ```

+{: .note}
-{: .note} An `HttpClient` in .Net is special.
-It implements `IDisposable` but is generally not supposed to be disposed for the lifetime of your application.
-This is because whenever you make a request with the `HttpClient` and immediately dispose it you leave the connection open in a `TIME_WAIT` state.
+An `HttpClient` in .Net is special.
+It implements `IDisposable` but is generally not supposed to be disposed of for the lifetime of your application.
+This is because whenever you make a request with the `HttpClient` and immediately dispose of it, you leave the connection open in a `TIME_WAIT` state.
 It will remain in this state for **240** seconds by default.
-This means that if you make a lot of requests in a short period of time you might end up exhausting the connection pool, which would result in a `SocketException`.
+If you make a lot of requests in a short period you might end up exhausting the connection pool, which would result in a `SocketException`.
 To avoid this you should share a single instance of `HttpClient` for the entire application, and exposing the underlying `HttpClient` of the `ContentfulManagementClient` allows you to do this.

 Once you have an `ContentfulManagementClient` you can start managing content.
 For example, to create a brand new space: